-All licensees shall possess calibrated radiation detection instruments that will be used for radiation protection, including survey and monitoring instruments, and be sufficiently sensitive to measure the type and energy of radiation used.
 Provide the manufacturer name, model number, and range of the survey instruments being used.
 As an example:

-MANUFACTURER MODEL NUMBER RANGE Geotronics Industries OMG-12 0.01 - 50 mR/hr Flick Manufacturing Co.
-BBSM-42 1 - 1000 mR/hr Short Scientific, Inc. LGD-310 1 - 100000 cpm
+MANUFACTURER MODEL NUMBER RANGE

+Geotronics Industries OMG-12 0.01 - 50 mR/hr

+Flick Manufacturing Co.
+BBSM-42 1 - 1000 mR/hr

-Radiation survey meter calibrations must be performed by people who are qualified to perform calibrations.
+Lite Scientific, Inc. DKM-007 1 - 100000 cpm

 If you plan to send your survey instruments to a private contractor for calibration, provide the name, address, and license number of the provider.
 If you plan to perform your own calibration, request the regulatory guide on survey instrument calibration from the IDPH.

 Instruments must be calibrated annually and after servicing or repair.
 Electronic calibrations alone are not acceptable.
-Battery changes are not considered "servicing."
-Records of the calibration of instruments and equipment used for quantitative radiation measurements must be retained for 3 years in accordance with 40.82
+Battery charges are not considered "servicing."